-According to our transfer agent, as of December 31, 2018, there were 130 holders of record of our ordinary shares in the United States, representing approximately 83.58% of our outstanding shares.
-The number of record holders in the United States is not representative of the number of beneficial holders nor is it representative of where such beneficial holders are resident since many of these ordinary shares were held by brokers or other nominees.
+According to our transfer agent, as of December 31, 2019, there were 124 holders of record of our ordinary shares in the United States, representing approximately 82.84% of our outstanding shares.
+The number of record holders in the United States is not representative of the number of beneficial holders are resident since many of these ordinary shares were held by brokers or other nominees.